Last Updated on

 - Permit for Nubra Valley

-- Places to visit in Nubra and itinerary
+- Places to visit in Nubra valley and itinerary

 - How to reach Nubra Valley from Leh?